brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 # Syntax

-^ Tell that all code in the slides can be executed using the REPL called IEx (interactive elixir)
+^ All code in slides are executable using the REPL called IEx

 ---